How to Refinance Your Canara Bank Student Loan in the U.S.

-Interest rates on student loans are initially very high because, when they are first disbursed, you are four-years away from graduating and earning a steady income.
+Interest rates on student loans are initially very high because when they are first disbursed you are four years away from graduating and earning a steady income.
 When you refinance, you have likely graduated, and thus your immediate earning potential is much higher.
-In turn, lenders offer better interest rates and terms on refinancing.
+In turn, lenders typically offer better interest rates and terms on refinancing.

 Why You Might Want to Refinance Your Canara Bank Student Loan

-Canara Bank is a bank owned by the Government of India which provides student loans for many international students.
+Canara Bank is owned by the Government of India, which provides student loans for many international students.
 However, Canara has become known for suspicious and predatory business practices.
-Read on for a few reasons why you may benefit from Canara Bank student loan refinancing in the U.S.
+Read on for a few reasons why you may benefit from refinancing your Canara Bank student loans in the U.S.

 Only Variable Interest Rates are Offered

 Like all Indian banks, Canara only offers variable interest rates on their student loans.
-While this can mean your interest rate may be lower than the rate your loan was originally taken at, often times it is not.
+While this can mean your interest rate may be lower than its original rate, often times it is not.
 This means, more times than not, your monthly payment is making even less of a dent in your principal balance.
 You’re essentially paying the bank to continue owing it money.

 Your Interest Rates are Killing You